View of the front of the ROV, which consists of propellers, hydraulic pumps and lots of cameras, lights and electronics, as well as two arms.

 Chief Scientist

-Buying a complex underwater vehicle is not like buying something at the store (say a computer) taking it home, switching it on and expecting it to work.
-The ROV alone consists of propellers, hydraulic pumps and lots of cameras, lights and electronics, as well as two arms, all of which need to work at enormous pressures surrounded by seawater.
-Added to that we have a winch holding almost 4 miles of cable, and a whole 20 foot van crammed with electronics to control the vehicle.
-All in all a lot of equipment which needs to be thoroughly tested before we can use it for science.
+Buying a complex underwater vehicle is not like buying, say, a computer.
+In the case of the computer, you take it home, switch it on, and expect it to work.
+Not so with a remotely operated vehicle (ROV).
+Just the ROV alone consists of propellers, hydraulic pumps and lots of cameras, lights and electronics, as well as two arms, all of which need to work at enormous pressures surrounded by seawater.
+Add to that a winch holding almost 4 miles of cable, and a whole 20-foot van crammed with electronics to control the vehicle.
+All in all, we're talking about a lot of equipment, which needs to be thoroughly tested before we can use it for science.

-So that is why we, a team of 8 scientists and engineers, co-chartered the R/V Sonne to do these tests.
-As it turns out, things went really well with the tests and so we were able to do some science too, but that was an added bonus.
-But let me introduce the team.
-At the front on the picture is Erik Labahn, an engineer with lots of sea-going experience but who flew a ROV for the first time on this cruise (and really enjoyed it!), next row on the right is Martin Pieper, a mechanical engineer who is a key player when maintaining but also deploying the ROV, then Andy Foster, a scotsman and engineer from Schilling Robotics, the Davis, California-based company who built the vehicle.
-Andy is based in Aberdeen, Scotland (you can tell by his accent!) and spends a lot of time flying ROVs amongst the legs of oil rigs out in the North Sea.
-Next to him is Thomas Kuhn, a geology PhD and team leader.
-That´s me next to him and to my right is Karsten Witkiewicz, an electonics engineer who, until he joined us several months ago, worked for Panasonic developing automobile radios!
-For Karsten, Claus Hinz and Hannes Hussmann (we´ll get to them shortly) this was their first time at sea – a big adventure!.
-Back row on the right is Arne Meier, our calm and careful winch technician, Claus Hinz, the IT-engineer, is next to him.
-All the ROV communications run using the standard internet TCP/IP protocol, so for Claus the ROV is his own private underwater internet!
+Back row on the right is Arne Meier, our calm and careful winch technician; Claus Hinz, the IT-engineer, is next to him.
+All the ROV communications run using the standard internet TCP/IP protocol, so for Claus the ROV is his own private underwater Internet!
 Greg Engemann, next to Claus, is an engineer from Schilling Robotics and head of their vehicle delivery group.
 Next to him is Hannes Huusmann who is a student of media technology doing a practical semester with the ROV team.
 Hannes is responsible for the collection and processing of all the video information which we have stored on several terabytes of hard disc space.
-And the last guy in the hat is Robert Surma from German Lloyd, the insurers – making sure the vehicle is safe to use and giving lots of tips on how to make it easier to handle.
+And the last guy (in the hat) is Robert Surma from German Lloyd's, the insurers, making sure the vehicle is safe to use and giving lots of tips on how to make it easier to handle.

 The ROV team, consisting of 8 scientists and engineers from all over the world.

-The ROV team, consisting of 8 scientists and engineers from all over the world.
+The ROV team, consisting of eight scientists and engineers from all over the world.
 Click image for larger view

 View from inside the IFM-GEOMAR QUEST 7 ROV control van.

 View from inside the control van.
-During the dives, two pilots are always in the control van, responsible for steering the vehicle and the grab arms and also navigating the vehicle and ensuring that it is still functioning properly.
+During the dives, two pilots are always in the control van, responsible for steering the vehicle and the "grab arms," and also navigating the vehicle and ensuring that it functions properly.
 Click image for larger view

 Sign up for the Ocean Explorer E-mail Update List.